 Islands of Adventure was the second theme park to open at Universal Orlando Resort.
 The park opened on May 28, 1999, along with City Walk.
 The park’s theme is a journey of exploration across themed islands.
-The park is home to Marvel, Jurassic Park, Dr. Seuss & more.
-In 2010 the first part of the Wizarding World of Harry Potter opened at Islands of Adventure.
-The park is home to some of the biggest thrill rides in Orlando.
-Our Guide to Islands of Adventure is part of our 2021 Guide to Universal Orlando Resort for Beginners.
+The park is home to Hayy Potter, Marvel, Jurassic Park, Dr. Seuss, and some of the biggest thrill rides in Orlando.
+Our Guide to Islands of Adventure is part of our 2023 Guide to Universal Orlando Resort for Beginners.
 Our guide

 Jump Right Into Guide to Islands of Adventure

 - Islands of Adventure the Basics.
-Are you looking for information on tickets, Express Pass, Height Restrictions, or just what the park is like?
+Are you looking for information on tickets, Express Passes, Height Restrictions, or just what the park is like?

 - Planning your trip to Islands of Adventure tips, tricks, and hacks to plan your day